-Former Wichita police officer’s certification revoked
+Cop who exposed undercover officer loses certification

 WICHITA, Kan.
-(AP) - A former Wichita police officer who exposed an undercover officer investigating illegal gambling has lost his law enforcement certification.
+(AP) - A former Wichita police officer who exposed an undercover officer who was investigating illegal gambling has lost his law enforcement certification.

-The Wichita Eagle reports a state oversight board revoked the certification of Michael Zajkowski, who worked for the Wichita department from January 1991 to April 2017.
+The Wichita Eagle reports a state oversight board revoked the certification of Michael Zajkowski.
+He worked for the Wichita department from 1991 to 2017.
+The newspaper this week obtained a copy of the board’s order, dated Sept.
+27, through an open records request.

+Zajkowski was one of three former law enforcement officesr charged after an FBI investigation into illegal gambling.
 He pleaded guilty in April to failing to report a felony.

-Prosecutors say he used police resources to determine that an undercover Wichita officer had infiltrated the illegal gambling and then gave that information to gambling organizers.
-He was not sentenced to any prison time or probation.
+Prosecutors say he used police resources to determine that an undercover Wichita officer had infiltrated an illegal poker game.
+Prosecutors said he gave that information to gambling organizers.
+He was sentenced to “time served.”

-Another former officer, Bruce Mackey, pleaded guilty to the same crime in August and also had his peace office certification revoked.

-Last month, retired Kansas Highway Patrol trooper Michael Frederiksen’s conviction for lying to the FBI was vacated because he had an ineffective attorney.

 Information from: The Wichita (Kan.)
 Eagle, http://www.kansas.com